misscreativity0/WinCur2Linux/README.md

 Ubuntu Concept Cursors: http://rihokroll.deviantart.com/art/UbuntuConcept-Cursors-for-Win-163157375

-Not all cursors do work, I did not found out the correct name so Linux would recognize them.
+Not all cursors do work, I haven't figured out the correct name so Linux would recognize them.
 But if you know, please tell me ;)